 Finally, the interaction of tax incentives awarded over multiple years and firms receiving multiple tax incentives simultaneously complicates the process of performing a cost-benefit analysis of a single tax incentive in a single year.
-Consider the Jobs Development Act business corporation tax rate reduction.
-A firm may retain the rate reduction benefit established during the initial expansion period indefinitely as long as it maintains a minimum employment level.
-When a firm makes a long-term commitment to locate a corporate headquarters in Rhode Island-along with all of the associated capital investment and employment-it likely considered all of the available incentives and the long-term benefits associated with them.
-It would be inappropriate to claim that all of the investment and employment associated with a particular firm would vanish if the tax incentive were removed for a single year when a firm makes a long-term investment decision while considering a package of available incentives over a timeline spanning many years.
-Note that the Jobs Development Act rate reduction, Project Status sales tax exemption, and Enterprise Zone Wage Credit can provide benefits to firms over multiple years.
-The Motion Picture Production Company Tax Credit is granted on a project-by-project basis, but may be awarded to the same firm engaged in successive projects.
+Consider the Jobs Development Act tax rate reduction.
+A firm may retain the rate reduction benefit established during the initial expansion period indefinitely provided it maintains a minimum employment level.
+When a firm makes a long-term commitment to locate a corporate headquarters in Rhode Island-along with the associated capital investment and employment-it likely considered the totality of the available incentives and the long-term benefits associated with them.
+It would be inappropriate to claim that the entirety of the firm's investment and employment would vanish if the tax incentive were removed for a single year when a firm makes a long-term investment decision while considering a package of available incentives over a timeline spanning many years.
+Note that the Jobs Development Act rate reduction can provide benefits to firms over multiple years.
+The Motion Picture Production Company Tax Credit is granted on a project-by-project basis but may be awarded to the same firm engaged in successive projects.